awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_marvell322.md

 **To load the layout file and Boot2 bootloader**

-1. Change directories to the root of the Amazon FreeRTOS download\.
+1. Change directories to the root of the FreeRTOS download\.

 1. Run the `flashprog.py` Python script with the `-l` and `--boot2` options: